ray165/webapp_streamlined/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This browser based web application to streamline team projects in the work context and improve communication of progress.

+Raymond

 ## Technologies
 Technologies used for this project: